QUT-Team-Compost/Digital-Circular-Food-Economy-App/README.md

 ### Components

 #### DataStore.js
 Contains the state storage that is shared across the mobile app.
 At present, this is used to keep track of the screen that the user is currently on, so that it can be shown by the menu.
-This makes use of the (Redux Toolkit)[https://redux-toolkit.js.org/].
+This makes use of the [Redux Toolkit](https://redux-toolkit.js.org/).

 #### RootNavigation.js
 Contains a reference to the React Navigation reference so that navigation information can be used throughout the app.